SivanMehta/tongue-twisters/README.md

 The fattest, and notably anti-Russian, of the descendants of a notable French military generally was aroused by the wide array of misery be brought about by the arrangement of egg-based salad dressing, which were placed in the smaller commissary.

 > Brett, the heavyset Lafayette, was wet from the roulette of Soviet regret beget by the vignette of omelette vinaigrette in the kitchenette.

+---

+The mother of Christ, except she's was a jubiliant cheese pixie on her way to wed the Flash in Indiana

+> Merry dairy fairy Mary to marry Barry in Gary